mbocquet/cryptomounts/README.md

-# cryptomounts
+# cryptremote

-This is a Debian based initscript used to automount LUKS volume(s) using a keyphrase located on remote(s) server(s).
+This is a Debian based initscript used to open LUKS volume(s) using a keyphrase located on remote(s) server(s).

 ## Why ?